Chakapa

 Chakapa (sometimes spelled shakapa or Latinized to shacapa) is a Quechua word for a shaker or rattle constructed of bundled leaves.
 Bushes of the genus Pariana provide the leaves for the chakapa.
 Chakapa is also the common name for these bushes.

 Curanderos (healers) and other shaman of the Shipibo-Conibo people in the Peruvian Amazon use the chakapa in healing ceremonies.

 In an ayahuasca ceremony, for example, a curandero may shake the chakapa around the patient while singing an icaro (healing song).
-The sound of the chakapa is said to comfort patients in an ayahuasca ceremony and "cleans" the energy surrounding the patient.
-Shaman have a large variety of chakapa movements that create different sounds and energy waves; these movements match the coinciding icaro and healing that is being done at the time.
+The sound of the chakapa is said to comfort patients in an ayahuasca ceremony and "cleanse" the energy surrounding the patient.
+Shamans have a large variety of chakapa movements that create different sounds and energy waves; these movements match the coinciding icaro and healing that is being done at the time.

 Some people report seeing green, blue, and gold ribbons of light form around the chakapa, and then move in tendrils about the room.

 The chakapa is also an important cleansing tool used during venteadas and arcanas.
 In the Amazon, once the shaman catches the bad spirits in a chakapa, it is then blown out of the leaves into the forest.
 The spirits are distributed and taken in by all nature such as trees and plants.